lojikil/fuzzy-tyrant/presentation.md

 # symbolically executing a fuzzy tyrant
 ## or, how to fuck literally anything
-### a tragedy in 3 acts
+### a tragedy in four symbolic acts of Verdi's Nabucco

 ---

 # overture

 #### our tragedies:
-1. the traditional kingdoms
+1. prologos (Jerusalem)
-   1. what are they
+1. the traditional kingdoms (The Impious Ones)
-   2. how do they work
+   1. what are they & how do they work
-   3. coverage?
+   1. coverage?
-2. a fuzzy tyrant
+1. a fuzzy tyrant (The Prophecy)
    1. of fuzzing and traditional testing
-   2. understanding property coverage
+   1. understanding property coverage
-3. his symbolic execution
+1. his symbolic execution (The Broken Idol)
    1. program analysis
-   2. concolic and symbolic
+   1. concolic and symbolic

 <!--
 footer: Stefan Edwards::@lojikil